Minimax Optimal and Computationally Efficient Algorithms for Distributionally Robust Offline Reinforcement Learning: Warmup: Robust Pessimistic Value Iteration

 \section{Warmup: Robust Pessimistic Value Iteration}

-In this section, we first propose a simple algorithm in \Cref{alg:DR-PVI} for robust offline RL with function approximation as a warm start, and provide an instance-dependent upper bound on its suboptimality gap in \Cref{th:DRPVI}.
+In this section, we first propose a simple algorithm in \Cref{alg:DR-PVI} as a warm start, and provide an instance-dependent upper bound on its suboptimality gap in \Cref{th:DRPVI}.

 The optimal robust Bellman equation \eqref{eq:optimal robust bellman equation} implies that the optimal robust policy $\pi^\star$ is greedy with respect to the optimal robust Q-function.
 Therefore, it suffices to estimate $Q_h^{\star,\rho}$ to approximate $\pi^\star$.
-To this end, we estimate the optimal robust Q-function and the the optimal robust value function by iteratively performing an empirical version of the optimal robust Bellman equation similar to \eqref{eq:optimal robust bellman equation}.
-In concrete, given the estimators at step $h+1$, denoted by $\widehat{Q}_{h+1}(s, a)$ and $\widehat V_{h+1}(s)$, \cite{liu2024distributionally} show that applying one step backward induction according to \eqref{eq:optimal robust bellman equation} leads to
+To this end, we estimate the optimal robust Q-function by iteratively performing an empirical version of the optimal robust Bellman equation similar to \eqref{eq:optimal robust bellman equation}.
+In concrete, given the estimators at step $h+1$, denoted by $\widehat{Q}_{h+1}(s, a)$ and $\widehat V_{h+1}(s)=\max_{a\in \mathcal{A}} \widehat{Q}_{h+1}(s, a)$, \citet{liu2024distributionally} show that applying one step backward induction similar to \eqref{eq:optimal robust bellman equation} leads to